This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 12. Stuff Stockings With Yummy, Natural Treats

 Stocking stuffers tend to be small, plastic trinkets that end up broken, lost or in the garbage by the end of January.
-Instead, fill your stockings with yummy, healthy treats like dried fruit, nuts, clementines and even homemade holiday cookies.
+Instead, honor an old-fashioned tradition and fill your stockings with yummy treats like dried fruit, nuts, clementines, candy, and homemade holiday cookies.

 How are you being green this holiday season?